robert-caulfield/BobsBricks/README.md

 - **Ajax**: Ajax is used to update the product index page dynamically given the users filter parameters.

 # Database Design
-For the database design I used a code first approach to create the Product and GroupBuilds table.
+The database design used a code first approach to create the Product and GroupBuilds table.

+- **Product**: Contains product information such as name, description, and price.
+- **GroupBuild**: Contains information about group build events such as the name, start time, and the product being built.

 Below is a diagram of the two tables with their attributes.

 <p align="center">
   <img src="https://github.com/robert-caulfield/BobsBricks/blob/master/Images/DBSchema.png" alt="Image of DB Schema Design">